Skip to content

 A white t-shirt or white undershirt may be more visible under a light-colored or white dress shirt, but will work very well under a darker dress shirt.
 Light-colored dress shirts would benefit from a light gray or tan undershirt that helps to hide any contrast between your skin tone and/or chest hair and the dress shirt.
 As a rule, it's a good idea to pick a dress shirt that is as near to your skin tone as possible if wearing a white shirt.

-Sweat Wicking and Cooling
+Sweat-Wicking and Cooling

 One of the primary goals of an undershirt is to wick away sweat to keep you cool and dry.
 Don't choose an undershirt unless it is equipped with the ability to get rid of moisture as quickly as possible.